 Since the staircase to the east side is also built later, the images of two Gaja-Simhas (Rampant lions on elephant) standing in front of it, were certainly not existing there in the former days.

 The basements of the temple are decorated with a band of about 1452 elephants in different pose.
 In some places the king himself is seen moving on elephant's back, attendants holding the Raja-Chhatra (Royal Umbrella), warriors are found proceding on elephants and horses for a fight, holding swords and shields in their hands.
 Bears are chased by the hunters in the forest or killed with bow and arrow.
 The pathetic departing scene of an old lady going on pilgrimage, is most touching.
 She is seen blessing her son while the daughter in-law bows down to her feet and the grand child clings to her.

 The middle row of sculptures on the temple walls, is decorated with all sorts of imaginary figures like Gajasardula (lion upon an elephant), Naravyala (lion upon a man) and Nagamithunas with half-human and half-serpent couples, who fabulously live in deep waters of the sea, where they hoard their treasules.
 Male and female figures in different poses can also be seen in the same row.
-The next higher row contains a number of bigger sculptures, mostly erotic.
+The next higher row contains a number of bigger sculptures, mostly sensual.